samgwise/crutech-scripts/readme.md

 # Crütech Scripts #

-A scripting repo for Crütech!
+A repo of scripts for Crütech!

 ## Scripts ##
 Currently included scripts can be found in the `bin` directory of this project.